Category Archives

 Professor Nat Greene: Come on Down!

-The inimitable Bob Barker, flanked by “Price is Right” eye candy Janice Pennington (left) and Anitra Ford.
+The inimitable Bob Barker, flanked by “Price is Right” eye candy Janice Pennington (left) and Anita Ford.

 As yours probably does, my alma mater hits me all too frequently with some manner of e-newsletter cum fund-raising communiqué.
 One can hardly escape the memories stirred/jarred by all this WesContact, which is surely the way they want it.
-In any case, a recent MailChimp morsel revealed, among other things, that three Wesleyan faculty had received The Binswanger Prize for Excellence in Teaching.
+In any case, a recent MailChimp morsel revealed, among other things, that three Wesleyan University faculty, among them Nat Greene, had received The Binswanger Prize for Excellence in Teaching.
 While this particular tidbit proved interesting enough to peruse, I’m only now addressing the nostalgia it prompted — immersed as I am, third party, in the college experience of both my kids.

 The first thing to say is that my cohort and I attended Wesleyan University in Middletown, Conn., alongside an actual Binswanger — Benjamin Pennypacker Binswanger to be exact.
 Never knew him but my housemates and I made note of his titanically pretentious name the first week of school freshman year and never forgot it.
 Never tired of mocking it, either.
 Always wondered if he was related to Princeton’s Jay Binswanger, winner of the first Heisman Trophy…